maheskrishnan/RestDB/README.md

 #### Note

 * This is NOT a stable, scalable, production ready database.
-* Use only for learning frameworks like BackboneJS or AngularJS.
+* Use only for simple applications or for learning frameworks like BackboneJS or AngularJS.
 * This middleware stores data in filesystem under the specified data-directory.